cdrn/cross-chain-atomics/README.md

 # Cross-Chain Atomics

 A platform for executing cross-chain atomic swaps between Bitcoin and Ethereum.
-This is an attempt to create feasible cross chain atomic swaps by pricing in opton volatility as a part of the price.
+This is an attempt to create feasible cross chain atomic swaps by pricing in volatility up to the duration of the commited timelock.
 Here's a quick overview of how it should work.

 ```
 Taker (has ETH)                    Maker (has BTC)